 Jesus says that He had people during this time who "held fast His name, and did not deny His faith".
 These weren't Christians who simply quoted the "name" of Jesus, no, these were Christians who held fast the character of Christ Jesus.
 They followed in His footsteps.
 They were meek, mild, loving and held fast to the truth and "faith" in Christ.
 (See Hebrews 11 and you will see the different experiences of those who had true faith in Christ).
 Even in the face of great trials, tribulations and persecution, we are to "hold fast the faith" that we proclaim.

-"Antipas", it is believed, was a Christian at Pergamum who had been martyred for his faith, presumably for refusing to worship the emperor.
-The experience and example of this faithful martyr may be considered as typical of the untold thousands who suffered for their faith in later ages, and is set as an example to us, in that we may need to give our lives for Christ when the mark of the beast is enforced (See Revelation 13:15).
+"Antipas", it is believed, (although not proven), was a Christian at Pergamum who had been martyred for his faith, presumably for refusing to worship the emperor.
+So the experience and example of this (unknown) faithful martyr may be considered as typical of the untold thousands who suffered for their faith in later ages, and is set as an example to us, in that we may need to give our lives for Christ when the mark of the beast is enforced (See Revelation 13:15).
 There is great reward for those who are willing to give their all and even their lives for Jesus.

 Christ rebukes this church for having those (putting up with them) who teach the way of Balaam, bringing wickedness into the church by encouraging practices that were forbidden to Christians.
 Balaam originally influenced Israel to commit "whoredom with the daughters of Moab", to sacrifice to Moabite gods, and to "eat" presumably of the meat sacrificed to these gods (Num.
 25:1,2, 31:16).
 These two sins led to a mixture of paganism with true religion.
 Applied to Christian history, this portrayal is appropriate to the situation in the church in the period following the legalization of Christianity by Constantine in A.D.
 313 and his nominal conversion about 10 or 12 years later.
 He pursued a policy of blending paganism and Christianity wherever possible, in an attempt to unite the diverse elements within the empire and thus strengthen it.
 Under Constantine and his successors, who continued his policy, the church rapidly became a politico-ecclesiastical institution (The Papacy) and lost much of its former pure spirituality.
 Now we have this "unity" movement happening again today with the Roman Catholic Church at the forefront of "Ecumenism".
 Rome is saying "we MUST come together for the common good of man and for peace", and yet God is saying COME OUT of her My people.